Asymptotic behaviour of penalized robust estimators in logistic regression when dimension increases: Preliminaries: Robust penalized estimators

 As mentioned in \cite{CHEBI2021}, the estimates defined through \eqref{BYPEN} defines a wide family that includes, beyond the classical penalized estimator, the penalized least squares estimator defined in \cite{Chi}, since it corresponds to the bounded function $\rho(t)= 1-\exp(-t)$ and the Elastic Net penalty $I_{\lambda}(\bbe)=\lambda \left(\theta \|\bbe\|_1+[({1-\theta})/{2}]\|\bbe\|_2^2\right) $.
 It also includes a penalized version of the minimum divergence estimators defined in \cite{Basuetal} taking $\rho (t)= \rho_{\basu}(t)= (1+1/c)\{1-\exp(-ct)\}$ as loss function in \eqref{phiBY}.
 When $I_{\lambda}(\bbe) \equiv 0$, \cite{CrouxH} suggested a loss function which ensures the existence of the estimators under the same conditions than those required to the maximum likelihood estimators.

 As it is well known, LASSO penalty tends to over-penalize large coefficients, resulting in a larger and biased model.
 In contrast, the choice of an appropriate non--convex penalty function can overcome this drawback.
 Among other non--convex penalties, we can mention the Bridge penalty introduced in \cite{Frank} and defined as $I_{\lambda}(\bbe)=\lambda \|\bbe\|_q^q$ which is non--convex for $0<q <1$, the smoothly clipped absolute deviation (SCAD) penalty defined in \cite{Fan} and the minimax concave penalty (MCP) proposed by \cite{Zhang}.
-We recall that the SCAD penalty can be written as $I_{\lambda}(\bbe)=\sum_{j=1}^p \scadgrande_{\lambda, a}(\beta_j)$ where
+Both SCAD and MCP penalties can be written as $I_{\lambda}(\bbe)=\sum_{j=1}^p J_{\lambda}(|\beta_j|)$, where $J_{\lambda_n}(\cdot)$ is a non negative, twice differentiable function in $(0, \infty)$.
+More precisely, for any positive real number $b$, the function $J_{\lambda}(b)$ equals $ \scadgrande_{\lambda, a}(b)$, in the first case and $ \mcpgrande_{\lambda , a}(b)$ in the latter, where